 Online learning is sometimes overlooked, but it offers a uniquely flexible learning environment that meets a variety of family needs.
 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.
 New Hampshire residents, high school and adults, can take courses free of charge, full- or part-time, at Virtual Learning Academy Charter.

 You can also choose homeschooling, the process of parents educating students at home.
 Homeschooling is permitted in all 50 states and allows for a highly personal and customizable learning experience.
-Find more resources about homeschooling in New Hampshire here and here.
+Check out a how-to about homeschooling in New Hampshire here.
+You can also find more resources at the New Hampshire Homeschooling Coalition.

 For additional information about school choices in New Hampshire, visit these resources:

-New Hampshire will celebrate National School Choice Week 2020 with a record-breaking 195 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/new-hampshire/.
+New Hampshire celebrated National School Choice Week 2020 with a record-breaking 195 events and activities across the state.
+Click the button below to learn more about school choice in New Hampshire.

 "Shining a spotlight on effective educational options for every child"